IHE/HIE-Whitepaper/README.md

 Affinity Domain Patient ID, the public health department can now publish his vaccination record to the community via the [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) profile.

-The [PDQ](http://profiles.ihe.net/ITI/TF/Volume1/ch-8.html) service could be combined with the [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) service to provide comprehensive patient identity knowledge.

-The [Patient Demographics Query for Mobile (PDQm)](http://profiles.ihe.net/ITI/TF/Volume1/ch-38.html) profile is functionally the same as PDQ but leverages the [FHIR](http://fhir.hl7.org) standard.
-[PDQm](http://profiles.ihe.net/ITI/TF/Volume1/ch-38.html) can be used as an API to a Patient Identity Management system.
+The [Patient Demographics Query for Mobile (PDQm)](http://profiles.ihe.net/ITI/TF/Volume1/ch-38.html) profile provides similar functionality as PDQ but uses the [FHIR](http://fhir.hl7.org) standard.
 [PDQm](http://profiles.ihe.net/ITI/TF/Volume1/ch-38.html) can be a FHIR API backed by a [PDQ](http://profiles.ihe.net/ITI/TF/Volume1/ch-8.html) query or a [Cross-Enterprise Patient Discovery (XCPD)](#53-cross-community-patient-discover-xcpd) query.

+This is an introduction to the Profiles use within an HIE.
+These profiles include other use-case support, and other optional functions.
+Please reference the Profiles for details in [PDQ](http://profiles.ihe.net/ITI/TF/Volume1/ch-8.html) and [PDQm](http://profiles.ihe.net/ITI/TF/Volume1/ch-38.html).

 ## 5.3 Cross-Community Patient Discovery (XCPD)

-The Cross-Community Patient Discovery ([XCPD](http://profiles.ihe.net/ITI/TF/Volume1/ch-27.html)) profile offers a means to discover mutually known patients and a method to correlate those patients' identifiers across those communities.
+The Cross-Community Patient Discovery ([XCPD](http://profiles.ihe.net/ITI/TF/Volume1/ch-27.html)) profile defines a means to discover mutually known patients and correlations those patients' identifiers across communities.

 [XCPD](http://profiles.ihe.net/ITI/TF/Volume1/ch-27.html) is similar in function to [PDQ](http://profiles.ihe.net/ITI/TF/Volume1/ch-8.html) but is used with the